powerhousepro69/videoinfox/readme.md

   - Last Download available in: &nbsp; Home and Yt-dlp Menu. &nbsp; It will only play the last url processed by Play Clipboard.
   - Download List: &nbsp; Blinking notification on list load.
   - View Logs: &nbsp; Blinking notification on log load.
-  - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the default list.
+  - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the Default List.
+  - User Set List companion: Create a gui shortcut for: &nbsp; videoinfox -l &nbsp; to add to the User Set list.
+  - Download any list.
+Any name and location.
+No need to use the Videoinfox interface: &nbsp; videoinfox -u listname
   - Download and update Yt-dlp in Videoinfox.
   - Save directory state on exit to load on next run.
   - Change directory by entering full path.